Analysis of a Finite State Many Player Game Using its Master Equation: Sufficient conditions for Theorems and

-The proof of the theorem is done in several steps and is given after a few preliminaries lemmas.
+The proof of the theorem is done in several steps and is given after a few preliminary lemmas and propositions.
 In the rest of this section we assume that Assumption \ref{assumption1300} is in force.
 The proof is inspired by \cite{CDLL2015} and its idea is as follows.
 We first consider the forward-backward system given in \eqref{224united}, and use its solution to define a function $U$.
 We show that $U$ is differentiable w.r.t.~the measure component and satisfies the master equation \eqref{215}.
 Finally, we show its regularity.
-The function $u(t,x)$ stands for $V_\al(t,x,\mu(t))$ from \eqref{224united}.
-Recall the notation from Lemma \ref{lem22} and Remark \ref{rem21} and set the function $\al:[0,T]\times\calP([d])\to \calQ^{d\times d}$ by
+The function $u(t,x)$ stands for $V(t,x,\mu(t))$ from \eqref{224united}.
+Also, set $(t_0,\mu_0)\in[0,T]\times\calP([d])$ and consider the forward-backward system: